Skip to content

 Can I use different accounts for accessing the files in Sharepoint and Lime CRM?

-The sharing links created are targeted to "People in the organization" which makes it possible to share the editing links provided by Lime CRM to other users, not necessarily having access to Lime CRM.
+Links are targeted to "People in the organization" which makes it possible to share the editing links provided by Lime CRM to other users within your Entra tenant, not necessarily having access to Lime CRM.

 Note